azhao155/hyperscan/README.md

 # To wait for a remote debugger to attach and debug tests
 dlv test --api-version=2 --headless --listen=:2345 "azwaf/somepackage" -- -test.run TestSomeFunction

-# To wait for a remote debugger to attach to the main function
+# To wait for a remote debugger to attach to the main function in standalone mode
-dlv debug --api-version=2 --headless --listen=:2345 "azwaf/cmd/server" --
+dlv debug --api-version=2 --headless --listen=:2345 "azwaf/cmd/server" -- -secruleconf=secrule/rulesetfiles/crs3.0/main.conf -loglevel=info

 # To run all CRS regression tests
 RUN_CRS_REGRESSION_TESTS=1 go test azwaf/integrationtesting -run TestCrsRules